 What is C#?

-C# (pronounced “See Sharp”) is a general-purpose, high-level programming language that supports multiple paradigms.
-It encompasses static typing, strong typing, lexically scoped, imperative, declarative, functional, generic, object-oriented (class-based), and component-oriented programming disciplines.
-The C# programming language was designed by Anders Hejlsberg from Microsoft in 2000 and was later approved as an international standard by Ecma (ECMA-334) in 2002 and ISO/IEC (ISO/IEC 23270) in 2003.
+The C# programming language was created by Anders Hejlsberg from Microsoft in 2000 and was later approved as an international standard by Ecma (ECMA-334) in 2002 and ISO/IEC (ISO/IEC 23270) in 2003.
 It’s often used in developing software components suitable for deployment in distributed environments.

 Does C# Support Base64?